jianghuawang/CMU15213/README.md

 Description about my solution is either in a separate markdown file or in the source file as comments.

-**Conclusion: A great prerequiste course for Operating System, Network Prorgamming, and Concurrently Programming.**
+**Conclusion: A great prerequiste course for Operating System, Network Prorgamming, and Concurrent Programming.**